gilleshenrard/ITLG_reseaux_industriels/README.md

 * client : Ubuntu 18.04 LTS Desktop version, directly on the host
 * Server : Ubuntu 18.04 LTS Server version, in a Virtualbox VM

-A host-only connection has been created to allow both machines to communicate.
+A host-only connection (192.168.56.0/24) has been created to allow machines to communicate.
+The IP addresses are set as followed :
+* host : 192.168.56.1
+* clapton server (TCP) : 192.168.56.10
+* vaughan server (UDP) : 192.168.56.11

+The code is edited and compiled in a directory shared with both guests, so it is centralised and only one version is edited and executed.

 ### 3. Current features
 * Network-related functions :